 The harassing company pays our fees.

+They’re legit.
 The Better Business Bureau’s (BBB) profile page for PlusFour, Inc. is currently being updated and does not provide any information.
 Buzzfile indicates that PlusFour operates in the accounting, auditing, and bookkeeping industries.

 According to its website, PlusFour was founded in Las Vegas in 1997 and “has worked to change the way that credit collection services function and find innovative solutions to common debt-recovery roadblocks.”
 PlusFour cites the “notoriously low standards and sometimes hostile tactics” of the collections industry as its motivation.
 PlusFour cites high standards in professionalism, security, efficiency, communication, transparency, customer service, ethics, and accuracy as its benchmarks of success.